jcalvopinam/sample-msvc-kubernetes/msvc-course/README.md

 # Getting Started

 ## Properties file
-- To run Dockerfile, it is necessary to update the reference of localhost in the `application.properties` file
+- To run the `Dockerfile` is necessary to update the reference of localhost in the `application.properties` file
+- Search for the key `spring.datasource.url`
 - Replace `localhost` by `host.docker.internal`
-- And also the reference in the `src/main/java/com/jcalvopinam/msvc/course/client/UserClientRest.java` class
+- And also the `url` property of Feign client `src/main/java/com/jcalvopinam/msvc/course/client/UserClientRest.java`
 - Compile again: `./mvnw package -Dmaven.test.skip `

 ## Set-up Java 17